software-mansion/starknet.py/docs/migration_guide.rst

 =====================

 Cairo-lang 0.10.1 brings support for `DEPLOY_ACCOUNT` transactions that will completely replace currently used `DEPLOY` transactions sometime in the future.

-You should already modify your applications to use new deployment flow.
+You should already modify your applications to use new deployment flow to either support deployments using new flow:

 1. Declare a contract on starknet using `Declare` transaction
 2. Pre-fund the address of new account with enough tokens to cover transaction costs
 3. Send a `DeployAccount` transaction to the pre-funded address

+or support deploying through syscall or `Universal Deployer Contract <https://community.starknet.io/t/universal-deployer-contract-proposal/1864>`_.

 Breaking Changes
 ----------------